Siemens Competition: History

-Siemens AG purchased Westinghouse Electric Corporation's power generation unit in 1997, but sponsorship of the Westinghouse Science Talent Search (now the Regeneron Science Talent Search) was not part of the deal.
+Siemens purchased Westinghouse Electric Corporation's power generation unit in 1997, but sponsorship of the Westinghouse Science Talent Search (now the Regeneron Science Talent Search) was not part of the deal.
 When Siemens lost the bidding for the competition to Intel, Siemens decided to create the Siemens Foundation to continue the tradition using the well-known Westinghouse name, calling the new competition the Siemens Westinghouse Competition (SWC) and, later, the Siemens Competition.
 The first awards were given in 1999.

 The competition had the same goals as the old Westinghouse Competition, but with several added dimensions, most notably awards for team projects and regional awards.
 The regional finals were held in cooperation with six partner universities: MIT, Georgia Tech, Caltech, University of Texas at Austin, University of Notre Dame, and Carnegie Mellon.

 2007 was the first year that women won the top prizes in both the individual and team competitions at Siemens.

 The individual winner was Isha Jain of Bethlehem, Pennsylvania, and the top team winners were Janelle Schlossberger and Amanda Marinoff of Plainview, New York.

 The Siemens Competition ran for 18 years.
 On February 1, 2018, the Siemens Foundation announced that the 2017 competition would be its last.